UniverseOpSys/Bang/README.md

 There is room in this for much villany to hide as well, but since when hasn't there been.

 I wonder how applicable graphics cards and Bitcoin miners might be to infrastructure.
-Address arithemetic crucial.
-I'll bet they are super amenable to multiple residue integer numbers.
+Address arithemetic is the whole burden.
+I'll bet they are super amenable to multiple residue positive integer numbers.
+Hunky, parallel.

 Babylonians invented zero.
 Let's give it meaning once and for all.